linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 harness, we showed that Linkerd was dramatically faster than Istio while consuming an order of magnitude less data plane memory and CPU.

-With the recent recent release of [Linkerd 2.11 introduces authorization policy](/2021/09/30/announcing-linkerd-2.11/), we wanted to reevaluate Linkerd's performance.
+With the recent release of [Linkerd 2.11 introduces authorization policy](/2021/09/30/announcing-linkerd-2.11/), we wanted to reevaluate Linkerd's performance.
 After all, this was a major new feature for the project with potential performance implications.
 How does the latest version of Linkerd stack up?

 To find out, we re-ran the benchmarks with the latest versions of both projects.
-Our results show that, even with the addition of policy, **Linkerd remains dramatically smaller, lighter, and faster than Istio, especially at tail latencies—almost an order of magnitude faster in the highest load level tested.**
+Our results show that **even with the addition of policy, Linkerd continues to be dramatically faster than Istio while consuming just a fraction of the system resources.** At the highest level of load we tested, Linkerd introduced almost an order of magnitude less additional tail latency than Istio did.

-In fact, even with the addition of policy, the 2.11 release of Linkerd is even faster than before!
-Read on for more.
+Read on for more!

 ## Background